Vinithkumar456/AspireGuide/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any queries or suggestions, contact [your email or GitHub profile link].
+For any queries or suggestions, contact kumarvinith935@gmail.com.